-Ethanolic extracts of 30 Thai medicinal plants, traditionally used as alternative treatments in diabetes, were evaluated for antioxidative activity.
-Five plants had strong antioxidant activity: Amla Phyllanthus emblica, Terminalia chebula, Morinda citrifolia, Kaempferia parviflora and Houttuynia cordata, respectively.
+Ethanolic extracts of 30 Thai medicinal plants, traditionally used as alternative treatments in diabetes, were evaluated.
+Five plants had strong antioxidant activity: Amla Phyllanthus emblica, Terminalia chebula, Morinda citrifolia, Kaempferia parviflora and Houttuynia cordata.
 Amla had stronger antioxidative activity than the other plants.
 The investigation showed that total polyphenol and tannin content of Amla and the flavonoid content of Houttuynia cordata were the highest.
 The results imply that these plants are potential sources of natural antioxidants which have free radical scavenging activity and might be used for reducing oxidative stress in diabetes.

 Phytother Res.
 2009.
 Poltanov EA, Shikov AN, Dorman HJ, Pozharitskaya ON, Tikhonov VP.
 Open joint-stock company ‘Diod’, Moscow, Russia.

 This study evaluated the chemistry and antioxidant properties of four commercial amla fruit extracts.
 All extracts produced positive responses in the total phenol, total flavonoid and total tannin assays.
 The presence of predominantly polyphenolic analytes, e.g. ellagic and gallic acids and corilagin, was confirmed.